hackdaymanifesto/site/index.markdown

 case of fire or theft?
 If not, you should make them aware of the risks so they can take extra precautions.

+Do you, as an organizer have adequate insurance?

 ### Security

 Attendees will often be bringing a lot of expensive kit: laptops, tablets, etc.